 Hey everybody, good news.
 We're going to undo the nefarious work of evil 1960's planners and rebuild this much-loved icon.
 While you're all focusing on that bauble, we need to expand the station, so we'll go right ahead and demolish lots of other stuff.
 Like, say, the beautiful disused tube station on Melton Street, which is so handsome it makes these construction workers dance for joy.

-It'll block two of London's finest bars
+It'll block one of London's finest bars

 So, anyone want to write a riposte?